MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * After data analysis and visualization, we can now proceed to deliver reccommendation to the bike seller.

 # **Reccommendations To Bike Seller**
+* From insights obtained from analyzing our data set,we are set to give reccommendations that will guide the bike seller in conducting taregeted marketing which will in turn lead to increased bikes sales.

+* Reccommendations are as follows:
+    1.Target identifiers with higher income levels when marketing the bikes.As from our insights,higher income earners purchase bikes more compared to thier counterparts.

+    2. When marketing to identifiers with the same average income level, prioritize the female gender in comparision to the male gender.This is because from our analysi,we observe that at the same avarage income level,female identifiers are more likely to make a bike purchase as oppossed to their male counterparts.

+    3.Prioritize identifiers in the 0-5 miles commute distance with top priority to those in the 0-1 miles commute distance during marketing.From our insights,we observe that identifiers in this range are more in number and have a tendancy to purchase bikes.

+    4.Middle age bracket identifiers should be accorded target market priority.It is evident that they carry the highet number of identifiers as well as the highest number of bike purchases in terms of age bracket.

+ **Priority Target Demographic** : Middle aged,female clients that are in the high income level status.